Venna Lake

 Venna Lake is one of the tourist attractions of Mahabaleshwar in Maharashtra state in India.
-The lake was constructed by Shri Appasaheb Maharaj, who was Raja (King) of Satara in 1842.
+The lake was constructed in 1842 by Shahaji, the last raja (king) of the Satara princely state.

 The lake is surrounded by trees.
 Tourists can enjoy a boat ride over the lake or a horse ride next to the lake.
 A number of small eateries line the banks of the lake.
 The Mahabaleshwar city market and the S.T. bus stand is about 2 km from the lake.